bandantonio/obsidian-apple-books-highlights-plugin/README.md

 ## Contributing

+Your feedback and ideas are more than welcome and highly appreciated!
+Join the discussion in the [Obsidian Forum](https://forum.obsidian.md/t/new-plugin-apple-books-import-highlights/76856).

-If you have any question, feedback, or issue, feel free to open an issue on GitHub.
+If you have any question, feedback, or issue, feel free to open an issue.